 New Haven is a tiny city located in the state of Kentucky.
 With a population of 807 people and just one neighborhood, New Haven is the 278th largest community in Kentucky.

-New Haven is a blue-collar town, with 41.62% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in New Haven, you'll notice that it is more blue-collar than most other communities in America.
+41.62% of New Haven’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, New Haven is a city of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in New Haven who work in office and administrative support (18.21%), sales jobs (8.67%), and management occupations (7.80%).

 Overall, New Haven’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.